orfeotoolbox/pyotb/README.md

 - The process supports streaming, hence the whole image is **not** loaded into memory
 - Can be integrated in OTB pipelines

+Limitations :
+- It is not possible to use the tensorflow python API inside a script where OTBTF is used because of compilation issues between Tensorflow and OTBTF
+- It is currently not possible to chain several `@pyotb.run_tf_function` functions

 ## Miscellaneous: Work with images with differents footprints / resolutions
 OrfeoToolBox provides a handy `Superimpose` application that enables the projection of an image into the geometry of another one.